openstack-archive/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

 This list describes what software and configuration should be added to corresponding hosts to support User Story 1 with autodiscovery feature enabled(checkbox called “Use lldp” set):

-* All hosts will be installed with LLDP package
+* All hosts will be installed with lldpd package
-* All hosts will be installed with pip apicapi package
+* All hosts will be installed with python-apicapi package
-* All hosts will be installed with neutron-driver-apic-agent package
+* All hosts will be installed with neutron-ml2-driver-apic package
 * All hosts will have these configurations in *<neutron.conf>*:

   ::

     [DEFAULT]
-    service_plugins=neutron.services.l3_router.l3_apic.ApicL3ServicePlugin
+    service_plugins=cisco_apic_l3
     core_plugin=neutron.plugins.ml2.plugin.Ml2Plugin

 * All hosts will have these configurations in *ml2_conf.ini* file: